 What are lidocaine and ether?

 Animals have neurons, but plants do not.
 However, plants have lidocaine that affects sensations and movements.
 Lidocaine is an entirely different type of cell and follows a similar mechanism in both animals and plants.
-Lidocaine and ether are different chemicals, but they work as anesthetic drugs in animals and plants.
-In animals, this becomes quite messy, and somehow the anesthesia stops them from communicating.
-But plants are quiet different, and we have found that either one works on them.
+Lidocaine and ether are different chemicals, but they work as anaesthetic drugs in animals and plants.
+In animals, this becomes quite messy, and somehow the anaesthesia stops them from communicating.
+But plants are quite different, and we have found that either one works on them.

 What is the difference between plants and animals?

-Pea tendrils, mimosa leaves, sundew traps, and venus flytraps have touch-induced and autonomous movements by exposure to anesthetics.
+Pea tendrils, mimosa leaves, sundew traps, and venus flytraps have touch-induced and autonomous movements by exposure to anaesthetics.
 In the venus flytrap, it is because of the loss of action potential.
-Anesthetics also impede chlorophyll accumulation and inhibited seed germination in cress seedlings.
+Anaesthetics also impede chlorophyll accumulation and inhibited seed germination in cress seedlings.

-Plants react to various anesthetics that do not have structural similarities.
-While research is still carried out on the effects of anesthesia in plants, it will help us know everything about how it works.
-You may know how the human body reacts to anesthesia and how to wake up a person under anesthesia.
-However, the reason behind how it works is unknown and plants can be the way to finding an answer.
+Plants react to various anaesthetics that do not have structural similarities.
+While research is still being carried out on the effects of anaesthesia in plants, it will help us know everything about how it works.
+You know how the human body reacts to anaesthesia and how to wake up a person under anaesthesia.
+However, the reasoning behind how it works is unknown and plants can be the way to finding an answer.
 It is similar to how we knew gravity existed but did not know how to calculate it until the formula was discovered.
-Similarly, with anesthesia, we will have to wait to get more information about it.
+Similarly, with anaesthesia, we will have to wait to get more information about it.

 Check out our PlantScience Carebox for a budget-friendly collection of premium skincare and hair care products.
 With all the right combinations in one box, we bring you the best of plants in an awesome gift option.
 Click here to order one on amazon today or visit http://www.atrimed.in for more info.